Building Thermal Performance

 What is Heat Loss Parameter or HLP?

 The HLP is calculated under the bonnet of all performance assessments, including EPC and SAP assessments.
 The predicted value can be directly compared with an as-built measured value.
-BTS’ SmartHTC product can measure the HLP of buildings in an unobtrusive way while they are occupied.
+The HLP of buildings can be measured using SmartHTC in an unobtrusive way while they are occupied.

 The thermal performance of buildings is also commonly defined by the Heat Transfer Coefficient (HTC), this is the same as the HLP but without normalisation by floor area with units of W/K.